FAQs

 -

-The Reserve at Wolf Creek is located in the county of Johnson County, KS.
-The mailing addresses are managed by the Olathe Post Office.
+The Reserve at Wolf Creek is located in the county of Johnson County, KS, which provides governance.
+The USPS mailing addresses are managed by the Olathe Post Office.
 In the future, it is expected that either Olathe or Overland Park will want to annex the area.
-Currently, the Overland Park city limits are ¼ mile away and Olathe is almost 2 miles away.
-The Reserve HOA, as well as other surrounding property owners, will likely play a role in making that decision.
+Currently, the Overland Park city limits are within ¼ mile of the development and Olathe is roughly 2 miles away.
+The Reserve at Wolf Creek HOA, as well as other surrounding property owners, will likely play a role in making that decision.

 -